geekygirldawn/linuxcon_2016/README.md

 I also added a few other options to make it look a bit nicer:

-Time files remain idle (default 0).
-This allows people being replied to
-       to disappear after 10 seconds to clean up a bit and make it more readable.

-* -i : Time files remain idle (default 0).
+File idle time: Time files remain idle in seconds (default 0).
 This allows people being replied to to disappear after 10 seconds to clean up a bit and make it more readable.

+    -i, --file-idle-time 5

-* --max-user-speed : Speed users can travel per second (default: 500).
+Max user speed: Speed users can travel per second (default: 500).
 I slowed this down to 100 to make it easier to see the users.

-* -a 1 : Auto skip to next entry if nothing happens for a number of seconds (default: 3) sped this up a bit.
+    --max-user-speed 100

-* --highlight-users : keeps the usernames for the people sending emails from disappearing.
+Highlight users: keeps the usernames for the people sending emails from disappearing.
 I would have liked to have the same for filenames which are the people being replied to, but can't seem to find at option for that

-* -s 30 : seconds per day.
-Not used here, but when you run these yourself, you might want to slow things down a bit so you can better see what's going on.
+    --highlight-users

+**Example: Mailing Lists**

-    $ gource -i 5 --max-user-speed 100 -a 1 --highlight-users gource_output.log
+    $ gource -i 5 --max-user-speed 100 -a 1 --highlight-users
+    ~/gitrepos/linuxcon_2016/data/mailing_list_custom.log

 Bug Data
 --------